telicent-oss/smart-caches-core/docs/sinks/throughput.md

 Note that as shown in the above example output a `ThroughputSink` only reports throughput after inputs have been forwarded onto the destination sink for processing.
-Therefore, the outermost sink in a pipeline (which in the above example is the sink from the innermost try with resources block) will be the one that reports metrics last.
+Therefore, the outermost sink in a pipeline (which in the above example is the first sink in the fluent builder definition) will be the one that reports metrics last.

 # Metrics